Policies, Procedures & Statutory Documentation

 Trips and Events

 As a newly boosted department with two full time music teachers, our capacity to organise and run trips has increased.
-As such, we are looking to expand our performance and trip rota to allow for more consistent opportunities for students with the intention to run at least one trip per-half term throughout the academic year.
+As such, we are looking to expand our performance and trip rota to allow for more consistent opportunities for students with the intention to run more adventurous trips, potentially working towards visiting locations outside of the north of England and taking part in orchestra or choir tours.

 Music schools and ensembles across Leeds